Heckler & Koch G11: History and development

 Development began around 1967 when NATO launched the idea of adopting a second standard small-caliber ammunition.
 Three competitors were then nominated: one American, another Belgian, and finally the German Heckler & Koch.
 NATO quickly lost interest in caseless ammunition but the West German Government held on.
 During 1968–1969, the government of West Germany started a feasibility study into a future assault rifle and three contracts were awarded respectively to Diehl, IWKA Mauser and Heckler & Koch.
 The terms of reference (specifications) were very general, calling for an improved infantry weapon with a better hit probability than any then in existence, yet fulfilling the FINABEL range and rate of fire characteristics.
-The designers were given a free hand for the methods used, but Heckler & Koch realized that the only way to obtain any significant improvement was to radically change the approach.
+The designers were given a free hand for the methods used, but Heckler & Koch, attempting to obtain improvement, approached the design with radical change in mind.

 From the very beginning, it was obvious the required hit probability could not be achieved with common iron sights.
-An optical sight was the only solution to improve accuracy to reach the desired range.
+An optical sight was H&K's solution.
 The Hensoldt AG, having delivered 100,000 optical sights for the G3, cooperated with H&K on developing a small sight with low power magnification which would allow target acquisition with both eyes.
 However, it was dropped because of the cost.
-Because the weapon was to be short, only 37 cm would have been left for a sightline, too short for a common iron sight, so that was out of the question.
+The weapon was to be short, but only 37 cm would have been left for a sightline, too short for a common iron sight.
 In mid 1968, Hensoldt presented an affordable reflector sight.
 It was based on an old and nearly forgotten patent, and a modernized model had to be built by a master from the assembly department.
 On September 30, 1968, Hensoldt was commissioned for a study for further development.

 Numerous studies followed in the period between 1970 and 1971.
 Intensive tests were run by Heckler & Koch and Dynamit Nobel in search of a suitable ammunition.
-The early side way ignition design gave way to a tail ignition design.
+The early sideways ignition design gave way to a tail ignition design.
 By 1970, studies progressed far enough to allow the construction of an automatic single- and 3-shot burst model but without full-automatic operation.
 Sometime in 1970, the box magazine was selected.
 To study the dispersion, a model firing 9×19mm and equipped with the reflexive sight was used.
 It had a cadence of 2400 rpm.
 The study supposedly was conducted by a research institute of the Fraunhofer Society (Fraunhofer-Gesellschaft).
 To determine the precision, a laser was used, fired onto a film during the 3-shot burst.
 The free-floating barrel design was found to contribute significantly to the precision of the weapon.
 At the end of September/beginning October 1971, the weapon was fully completed with full automatic fire and chambered for 4.9 mm and fed from the side.